-The concept of fair market value is central to bankruptcy asset valuations.
+The concept of fair market value is central to litigation and bankruptcy asset valuations.
 As such, bankruptcy asset valuation methods affect every part of the reorganization or liquidation process.

 REVIEW OF VALUATION BASICS